 Our success is dependent on the continuation of our research and development activities, progressing the core technologies through clinical trials to commercialization and our ability to finance our cash requirements.
 It is not possible to predict the outcome of future research and development programs, our ability to fund these programs in the future, or the commercialization of products.
-We have incurred significant losses to date, and with no assumption of revenues (other than the unearned licensing revenue discussed in Note 12 of our consolidated financial statements), we are dependent on our ability to raise additional financial capital by continuing to demonstrate the successful progression of our research and development activities if we are to remain as a going concern.
+We have incurred significant losses to date, and with no assumption of revenues (other than the unearned licensing revenue), we are dependent on our ability to raise additional financial capital by continuing to demonstrate the successful progression of our research and development activities if we are to remain as a going concern.

-As at April 30, 2021, we had \$7 thousand of cash.
+As at July 31, 2021, we had \$2 thousand of cash.
 We need to raise additional capital to fund research, development and corporate activities over the next year or we may be forced to cease operations.
-As at April 30, 2021, we were committed to pay \$2.3 million of trade and other payables, \$0.3 million due to Resverlogix Corp. ("Resverlogix"), \$1.3 million of promissory notes, \$1.5 million of debt, and \$1.2 million for research and development commitments over the next twelve months.
-In addition, estimated expenditures over the next twelve months under cancellable agreements with contract research organizations conducting work related to our clinical trials total approximately \$1.4 million.
+As at July 31, 2021, we were committed to pay \$1.3 million of trade and other payables, \$0.7 million due to Resverlogix Corp. ("Resverlogix"), \$1.3 million of promissory notes, \$1.5 million of debt, \$1.2 million for research and development commitments and an additional \$0.4 million for National Cancer Institute funding (for studies to develop ZEN-3694) over the next twelve months.
+In addition, estimated expenditures over the next twelve months under cancellable agreements with contract research organizations conducting work related to our clinical trials total approximately \$1.2 million.

-Subsequent to April 30, 2021, we received \$0.85 million from Pfizer Inc. pursuant to our clinical trial collaboration.
-Our cash as at April 30, 2021, in combination with the \$0.85 million received subsequent to April 30, 2021, is not sufficient to fund our contractual commitments or our planned business operations over the next year.
+Our cash as at July 31, 2021 is not sufficient to fund our contractual commitments or our planned business operations over the next year.
 Therefore, we will have to raise additional capital to fund its contractual commitments and our planned business operations.
 We continue to pursue alternatives to raise additional capital including issuing additional equity and/or debt and/or from other sources such as partnering and/or licensing; however, there is no assurance that these initiatives will be successful.